Modes of Transportation – In an All-Terrain Vehicle

 Offences committed under the Highway Safety Code or the Act respecting off-highway vehicles

-Should you commit an impaired driving offence while driving an all-terrain vehicle, the same penalties apply as for an impaired driving offence while at the wheel of any other type of motorized vehicle.
+If you commit an offence under the Highway Safety Code on a public road or anywhere else that law applies, the same penalties apply as for an impaired driving offence while at the wheel of any other type of motorized vehicle.

 Documents to always have with you